Empiria/llm-prompts/commands/prepare-jj-changes.md

 # Prepare JJ Changes

 Analyze the current jj repository state and prepare properly formatted atomic changes following the Conventional Commits 1.0.0 specification with emojis.
-This command organizes work-in-progress into focused, atomic changes using jj's edit workflow - it does NOT execute any commands.
+This command organizes work-in-progress into focused, atomic changes using jj's edit workflow.
+After showing the planned commands, the agent will offer to execute them with user confirmation.

 ## Usage